GiacomoBacchetta/MyAcademy/Computer Vision/Notes.md

 These notes about the Computer Vision are suggested by the [Stanford Course CS231N](https://www.youtube.com/playlist?list=PLf7L7Kg8_FNxHATtLwDceyh72QQL9pvpQ).

-## Lesson 1 - Introduction to Convolutional Neural Networks for Visual Recognition
+## Lecture 1 - Introduction to Convolutional Neural Networks for Visual Recognition
-In this lesson, Professor Fei-Fei Li presented the history of computer vision practices.
+In this Lecture, Professor Fei-Fei Li presented the history of computer vision practices.
 One of the key focuses in computer vision is understanding how to translate images into mathematical representations.
 One approach involves conceptualizing real-world objects as assemblies of shapes, such as cylinders, or as assemblies of edges and points.

 Moreover, a significant portion of the problems addressed in this field revolves around *classification tasks*.
 If colors play a crucial role in conveying important features within an image, the RGB (Red, Green, Blue) color encoding scheme can be employed.
 This encoding facilitates the representation of an image as a three-dimensional matrix, where the dimensions correspond to height, width, and RGB values.

 To further elaborate on this introductory overview, it's essential to recognize that computer vision extends beyond classification problems.
 Object detection, segmentation, and image captioning are additional areas within the discipline that contribute to a comprehensive understanding of visual data.
 Additionally, advancements in deep learning techniques, particularly **convolutional neural networks** (CNNs), have significantly enhanced the capabilities of computer vision systems in recent years.
 These networks excel at automatically learning hierarchical features from images, making them highly effective for various tasks, including image recognition and object detection.

-## Lesson 2 - Image Classification
+## Lecture 2 - Image Classification

 Recognizing objects like a cat in an image poses a formidable challenge, often necessitating a data-driven approach comprising both a training phase and a prediction phase.
 Deep learning, and specifically convolutional neural networks (CNNs), emerge as a powerful solution.